St. Patrick’s Day Recipe Ideas

 Try baking up some Madeira cupcakes made up with a little Guinness added to the mix and brushed with Bailey’s whilst still warm!

-Are we working on some hidden inside surprise cakes.
-Let me make this Wright easy for you!
+We have been working on some hidden inside surprise cakes – not much work as it is so easy with a mix.
 Cut pretty little shamrock shapes to complete your St. Patrick’s Day celebrations.
 I do know of many who use frozen shapes before placing in with our mix but I have never found this necessary.

 Create your Madeira cake mix with 200ml water, 60ml vegetable oil and add a full teaspoon of green food colouring, then mix until evenly coloured.
 Bake at 160-165ºC (320-330ºF) Gas Mark 4-41/2 for around 50-55 minutes until a skewer comes out clean.
 Cool for 10 mins in the tin, then transfer to a wire rack.
 When cool, cut the cake into 4cm slices.
 Using a 5cm cutter, stamp out the Shamrock shapes (save any remaining cake for a trifle or another treat).